Skip to main content

 Kiresuk & Sherman (1968)

-Research shows that when people define what success looks like at multiple levels before they start, they're much more likely to achieve meaningful outcomes than with vague or binary goals.
+When people define what success looks like at multiple levels before they start, they're much more likely to achieve meaningful outcomes than with vague or binary goals.

 CLEAR Goals